 It’s math class and the room is boiling hot.
 All of the students are struggling to pay attention to the droning teacher, all but one.
 This student is absentmindedly drawing while the teacher is droning.
-The teacher notices and stalks the student, moves in for the pounce, cracks he slams the ruler on the doodle page.
+The teacher notices and stalks the student, moves in for the pounce, and crack, he slams the ruler on the doodle page.
 He shouts about next week being a test and no one paying attention.

-Doodling can take many forms, people primarily think it is drawing random and unrelated pictures, but the Oxford dictionary describes doodling as drawing absentmindedly.
+Doodling can take many forms.
+People primarily think it is drawing random and unrelated pictures, but the Oxford dictionary describes doodling as drawing absentmindedly.
 Absentmindedly means to do something without thinking about it, so could doodling help get rid of unrelated ideas?
 Or could it help get rid of stress?

 During an interview, Grace R. says that she had a friend who is an artist and she doodles in her notes a lot, even though she thought that she would get a bad report.
-When she got her report card it wasn’t what she thought it would be.
+When she got her report card, it wasn’t what she thought it would be.